 Here click on the button called “Get Started”.

-It will take you to a new tab where you have to create an IBM ID.
-You will participate in the MTM contest using this IBM ID.
+It will take you to a new tab where you have to create an account.
+You will participate in the IBM Z Xplore contest using this account.

-After creating the ID you can go to the below link to start your Master the Mainframe contest:
+After creating the account you can go to the below link to start your Master the Mainframe contest:

 You will be presented with different challenges.
-In Level 1.2 challenge, you will get your Username and password to connect to the mainframe.
+In the first challenge, you will get your Username and password to connect to the mainframe.